NetComposites Ltd has transferred the rights and ownership of this website to Gardner Business Media Inc.

-Huntsman Advanced Materials says it has launched an entirely new high-performance and inherently flame resistant solution for RTM and infusion processing which offers greater strength whilst answering continued demand for weight reduction in interior aerospace designs.
+Huntsman Advanced Materials has launched a new high-performance and flame-resistant solution for RTM and infusion processing which offers greater strength whilst answering continued demand for weight reduction in interior aerospace designs.

-The mixed two-component system exhibits a low viscosity at working temperatures above 50°C. The latency range from 50°C to 100°C provides the ability to produce complex parts in small and large dimensions.
-In addition, Araldite FST 40002 / 40003 has low reaction energy of about 220 J/g which eliminates bulk exothermic safety issues and enables large thickness composite part production.
+Hunstman explains the mixed two-component system exhibits a low viscosity at working temperatures above 50°C. The latency range from 50°C to 100°C provides the ability to produce complex parts in small and large dimensions.
+In addition, Araldite FST 40002 / 40003 has a low reaction energy of about 220 J/g which eliminates bulk exothermic safety issues and enables large thickness composite part production.

 Pre-curing is followed by two-hour post-curing at 180°C, which can be done either in the mould or freestanding, to enable the ultimate performance development.

-In contrast to other materials used in interiors, Araldite FST 40002 / 40003 is an unfilled system.
-The inherent FST properties of the system come from the chemical nature of the network and its high cross-link density.
-The new system meets the FAR 25.853 vertical burn, smoke and toxicity requirements with both carbon and glass fibre in all thickness configurations.
+Huntsman says in contrast to other materials used in interiors, Araldite FST 40002 / 40003 is an unfilled system.
+The inherent FST properties of the system come from the chemical nature of the network and its high cross-link density.&nb sp; The new system meets the FAR 25.853 vertical burn, smoke and toxicity requirements with both carbon and glass fibre in all thickness configurations.